McAroney/primeNumber/README.md

 # task
 a simple Laravel API and jQuery front

-* All primary logic is inside routes/api.php
+* All primary logic is inside routes/api.php that calls PrimenumberController for shared function(s)

 # run
     php artisan serve